 Middle Rule: Mystery Servers

 This rule is interesting.
-It summarises the two mystery servers together into a node.
+It summarizes the two mystery servers together into a node.
 Now it should be possible that the number of servers is not fixed, and later there can sometimes be three or more, or it could be that there are dozens of instances of the mystery application — each with a different number of servers!

 The trick is in the child node generator type Create nodes based on a host search.
 This searches for existing hosts and creates nodes based on the hosts found.
 It looks like this: